Non-Musculoskeletal

 repeated in other countries to see if these results are repeatable.

-interdisciplinary clinical research.
-Medical specialists in those fields
+clinical research.
+Medical specialists in those fields should be

-should be encouraged to arrange for a series of suitable patients to be
+encouraged to arrange for a series of suitable patients to be provided

-provided with a chiropractic spinal evaluation and, where necessary,
+with a chiropractic spinal evaluation and, where necessary, trials of

 This is what happened 20 years ago for back